 As the revitalisation of Gathang culture filters through the community, weaving workshops are now imparting the ancient skill to the younger generation at Gloucester High School.
 The weekly workshops are run by Amber for Indigenous students and their friends to learn to weave, and hopefully light a spark that will inspire them to continue their cultural education.

-The sun was shining, the park was looking amazing and the event was a huge success according to feedback from both children and parents.
+The sun was shining, Gloucester District Park was looking amazing and the event was a huge success according to feedback from both children and parents.
 The event saw at least 200 people attending the gardens!

 The kids had a fun-filled day with face painting, hair weaves, clay modelling, arts and crafts, sports activities, boomerang throwing and a treasure hunt.
 With fantastic involvement from the kids, we planted over 30 new natives and bush tucker plants around the gardens.
 The kids loved learning about what the plants are and their uses.